 Traumatic Brain Injury Lawyers in Florida

-Over 100 Years Experience Fighting for Victims in Florida
+Over 100 Years Experience Fighting for Head Injury Victims in Florida

 “Brain Injuries are often life-altering injuries for the victim and the victim’s entire family…Head injuries commonly create a lifetime of income loss and a lifetime of expenses for the victim and the family.”
 Erik G. Abrahamson, Senior Partner

 If you or a loved one has suffered a traumatic brain injury, you are no doubt already beginning to experience the effects in your daily life.
 Traumatic brain injuries or head injuries often have tragic consequences, leaving victims in pain, unable to work, and unable to enjoy spending meaningful time with their families.
 While traumatic brain injuries happen in the blink of an eye, they often have a lifetime of consequences that extend far beyond what most people could have imagined.

 At Abrahamson & Uiterwyk, we provide experienced Florida brain injury lawyers for legal representation for victims of traumatic brain injuries.
 We have represented accident victims for more than 30 years.
 Brain injury cases are some of the most severe cases that we handle.
 If you need to seek compensation for an accident-related brain injury in Tampa, we are here to help you.
 We are passionate about fighting for our clients’ rights, and you can rest assured that our Tampa Florida brain injury attorneys will do everything in our power to fight for the compensation that you deserve.

 Head Injury & Brain Injury Cases We Handle

 Our Florida brain injury attorneys have extensive experience representing individuals and families in cases involving all types of accident-related brain injuries.
 The following is a general overview of the most common types of brain injury cases we handle: